braph-software/BRAPH-2/README.md

 These are just a few examples of the use cases supported by BRAPH 2.0.
 The software offers a wide range of analysis pipelines and measures, allowing researchers to investigate various aspects of brain connectivity in different research domains.

-For detailed information about each analysis pipeline, including their functionalities and step-by-step instructions, refer to the BRAPH 2.0 documentation and tutorials available at [BRAPH website](http://www.braph.org/).
+For detailed information about each analysis pipeline, including their functionalities and step-by-step instructions, refer to the BRAPH 2.0 [pipeline tutorials](https://github.com/giovannivolpe/BRAPH-2-Matlab-beta/tree/develop/tutorials/pipelines).

 ### For developers